vocol/scor/README.md

-# SCORvoc
+# SCORVoc

-Welcome to the working enviroment of the SCORvoc Vocabulary.
+Welcome to the working enviroment of the SCORVoc Vocabulary.
-SCORvoc is a RDF vocabulary which formalizes the SCOR model.
+SCORVoc is a RDF vocabulary which formalizes the SCOR model.

 	http://www.apics.org/sites/apics-supply-chain-council/frameworks/scor